Evan-126/rainbow_boxmover/README.md

 ### Key Features

-* Orientatio and distance calculation for navigation
+* Orientation and distance calculation for navigation
 * Automatic alignment to target coordinates
 * Slow-apprach behavior when near a block
 * Averaging of multiple CV frames for smoother tracking